-For 2021-2022, the annual premium for \students only\ coverage will be \$2,057.
-To help eligible students, see criteria below, to afford individual coverage, the University will provide a subsidy of \$1,023.50 on Lehigh's student health plan for the 2021-2022 academic year.
-The out-of-pocket premium cost for the individual coverage will be \$1,033.50.
-Eligible students will receive a subsidy payment of \$511.75; minus the appropriate taxes for each semester during which they qualify.
-The subsidy will be paid at the end of each semester (with December 15th and May 13th paychecks.)
+For 2022-2023, the annual premium for students only coverage will be \$2,259.
+To help eligible students, see criteria below, to afford individual coverage, the University will provide a subsidy of \$1,574.30 on Lehigh's student health plan for the 2022-2023 academic year.
+The out-of-pocket premium cost for the individual coverage will be \$684.70.
+Eligible students will receive a subsidy payment of \$787.15; minus the appropriate taxes for each semester during which they qualify.
+The subsidy will be paid at the end of each semester (with December 30, 2022 and June 2, 2023 paychecks.)

 NOTE: If your paychecks stop before these dates, you will not be eligible to receive the subsidy.

 The subsidy program is an integral part of the University's commitment to providing our graduate students with a quality insurance program.
 This insurance covers the graduate student only and not his/her dependents.
-In order to help those students that require dependent coverage explore the dependent coverage available, University Health Plans, the university's insurance broker, will maintain a website that will list the insurance companies that provide coverage for dependents.
+For AY2022-2023, to help afford the dependent coverage, the University will provide a subsidy of \$250 per semester, (\$500 per student/family per academic year) to the eligible graduate students with a dependent child and/or spouse; minus the appropriate taxes for each semester during which they qualify.
+The eligibility and application process for the dependent insurance subsidy will be available in a separate document later.

-\Criteria for Student Health Insurance Subsidy Program\
+Criteria for Student Health Insurance Subsidy Program